 The most fun way to learn about wine is definitely through drinking it, preferably paired with something delicious.
-This book from sommelier and Bar Norman owner Dana Frank and culinary creative director and stylist Andrea Slonecker will take you through the ins and outs of tasting wine and matching it with food (from pasta to your favorite takeout), along with 75 recipes for wine-friendly dishes like delicata squash and sausage crostata with ricotta and honey and slow-braised lamb ragu with rigatoni and whipped ricotta.
+This book from sommelier and Bar Norman Like Add to a List owner Dana Frank and culinary creative director and stylist Andrea Slonecker will take you through the ins and outs of tasting wine and matching it with food (from pasta to your favorite takeout), along with 75 recipes for wine-friendly dishes like delicata squash and sausage crostata with ricotta and honey and slow-braised lamb ragu with rigatoni and whipped ricotta.

 Kachka: A Return to Russian Cooking by Bonnie Morales

 Nobody does Eastern European comfort food like chef Bonnie Morales of Kachka Like Add to a List , and her colorful debut cookbook shows you how to recreate her signature Russian dishes like potato vareniki and braised chanterelles with potatoes at home.
 (If you need a pelmenitsa, or pelmeni mold, for your dumplings, Kachka's online store has some in stock.)

 Flour Salt Water Yeast: The Fundamentals of Artisan Bread and Pizza by Kevin Forkish